Caesar-github/mpv/DOCS/man/encode.rst

     Specifies the output format options for libavformat.
     See ``--ofopts=help`` for a full list of supported options.

-    Options are managed in lists.
-There are a few commands to manage the options list.
+    This is a key/value list option.
+See `List Options`_ for details.

-    ``--ofopts-add=<options1[,options2,...]>``
+    ``--ofopts-add=<option>``
-        Appends the options given as arguments to the options list.
+        Appends the option given as an argument to the options list.
+(Passing multiple options is currently still possible, but deprecated.)

     ``--ofopts=""``
         Completely empties the options list.